wujekbizon/nextjs-blog/data/welcome-in-2023-year-of-AI.md

 // {...}
 ```

-Finally, let's create this handleSubmit function, to be precise let's create callback version of this function and as a argument to useCallback hook I'll provide an actuall handler function which will be async.
-This handler function will accept argument, which will be that event object , and then I'll prevent that default behavior of the form.
-Inside should be straight forward, first we need to check if we got html elements, if not, then we don't want to continue with further execution of our code.
+Finally, let's create this handleSubmit function, to be precise let's create callback version of this function and as an argument to useCallback hook I'll provide an actual handler function which will be async.
+This handler function will accept argument, which will be that event object, and then I'll prevent that default behavior of the form.
+Inside should be straight forward, first we need to check if we got HTML elements, if not, then we don't want to continue with further execution of our code.
-Then we'll create our formData, and call chatStripe to generate user chatstripe by passing false to first argument, second argument is, whatever user's entered in textarea, and third,an empty string, as we don't need to pass uniqueId here.
+Then we'll create our formData, and call chatStripe to generate user chatstripe by passing false to first argument, second argument is, whatever user's entered in textarea, and third, an empty string, as we don't need to pass uniqueId here.
 Then we'll clear textarea input field.
 To generate bot chatstripe, let's generate a uniqueId and pass it as a third argument to chatStripe function, but this time as a first argument we need to pass true, and as a second argument just a string with the space inside.
 Now let's target a specific message div, where we want to show loader with dots and then later, a bot answer.
 Finally, let's call our fetchOpenAiApi function which will return our response.
-If response will have status ok, that will change our state, which will trigger re-render, and that will cause to change our ai.
+If response have status ok, that will change our state, which will trigger re-render, and that will cause to change our UI.

 ```tsx
 // components/Chat.tsx